 Jackson County Middle School

-- Jackson County Middle School's student population of 469 students has stayed relatively flat over five school years.
+- Jackson County Middle School's student population of 445 students has declined by 8% over five school years.

 |Grades Offered||Grades 4-8|